Skip to main content

 How do I read a stopwatch on my phone?

-Generally, to read a stopwatch on your phone, you'll open your device's native Clock app and head over to the "Stopwatch" tab or section.
+To read a stopwatch on your phone, you'll generally open your device's built-in Clock app, head over to the "Stopwatch" tab, and then just check the time displayed after you've started and stopped it.

 How do you use a stopwatch step by step?